 This workshop, which changes every holidays, allows students to practice their public speaking skills in a variety of different circumstances.
 Each holiday we will choose a different focus, from academic English speeches to mock trials, and will provide a two day course that delves into that topic.

-This course seeks to assist students in preparing and presenting such academic English speeches by:
+This course seeks to assist students in presenting impromptu speeches by:

 - providing students with various opportunities to present to the group and receive individualised feedback.

 Details for our upcoming courses can be found below.

 We run programs during every school holidays, usually spanning both weeks of the public school breaks (and the latter half of January over the Summer vacation).

 Between what times do your holiday programs run?

 All of our holiday programs are either 2 or 3 days long, and run between 9:00am and 3:00pm.
 We are normally at the sign in desk by 8:30am, but ask that you pick your children up promptly at the end of the day.